Latitudinally equal-differential polyconic projection: Description

 As a polyconic projection, the parallels are arcs of circles that are not concentric.
 The points of no distortion are on the central meridian at 44°N/S latitude.
 Meridians are convex away from the straight central meridian, and parallels are gently concave away from the equator.
 The projection is neither equal-area nor conformal; rather, it is a compromise projection.

-Maps on this projection do not show the north pole, instead cropping the high latitudes along a straight line whose latitude varies but that never reaches the pole.
+Maps on this projection do not show the north pole, instead cropping the high latitudes along a straight line.
 By convention, the projection is centered at 150° such that the Pacific Ocean dominates the center-right of the map and China is placed about 45° west of the central meridian, in a location favorable for low distortion.
 Greenland is split at the left and right edges of the map, and the northern edge of the map clips the highest regions of the island.